eohomegrownapps/wikiquiznotes/overview.md

 WikiQuiz is a educational game which tries to generate questions on a topic you specify using a matching Wikipedia article.
-It utilises MediaWiki's API to request articles based on a topic (Tues 30/07/14, currently only requests the topic, but we hope to later add x-ability to find and use other relevant articles), then parses the page and finds facts it can reliably understand, which it then forms into questions using the simplenlg library.
-Each question is presented with 3 answers, 1 being the correct one taken from the parsed sentence and the other 2 being 'dud' answers, taken from either (!!) our list of generic answers, or different sentences in the article.
+It utilises MediaWiki's API to request articles based on a topic[1] then parses the page and finds facts it can reliably understand, which it forms into questions using the simplenlg library (e.g. "The Vikings were Scandinavian seafarers --> What were the Vikings?").
+Each question is presented with 3 answers, 1 being the correct one taken from the parsed sentence and the other 2 being 'dud' answers[2].`

+[1]: Tues 30/07/14: currently only requests the topic, but we hope to later add
+     functionality to find and use other relevant articles.

+[2]: Taken from either our list of generic answers or different sentences in
+     the article (or similar articles).
+Does that sound about right?
+We'll need to make a short list of general (+ funny) answers.

 ## Program overview